 You can eat these vegetables if they are well-cooked or canned (without seeds).
 You can also drink juices made from them if they do not contain seeds or pulp:

 - Wax beans

-DO NOT eat any vegetable that is not on the list above.
-DO NOT eat vegetables raw that are okay to eat cooked.
-DO NOT eat fried vegetables.
+Do not eat any vegetable that is not on the list above.
+Do not eat vegetables raw.
+Do not eat fried vegetables.
 Avoid vegetables and sauces with seeds.

 - You may have fruit juices without pulp and many canned fruits or fruit sauces, such as applesauce.
 Avoid fruits canned in heavy syrup.

 - Raw fruits you can have are very ripe apricots, bananas and cantaloupe, honeydew melon, watermelon, nectarines, papayas, peaches, and plums.
 Avoid all other raw fruit.

 - Avoid canned and raw pineapple, fresh figs, berries, all dried fruits, fruit seeds, and prunes and prune juice.

 - You may eat cooked meat, fish, poultry, eggs, smooth peanut butter, and tofu.
 Make sure your meats are tender and soft, not chewy with gristle.